 Fund recipients will be prompted by email to submit their report.
 From time to time we may seek feedback from public involvement representatives supported by the fund and we may ask you to pass on a request for a brief report on their experience of involvement or an invitation to them to take part in our public involvement fund evaluation process.

 Successful applicants will be expected to adhere to the National Standards for Public Involvement and to agree to their public involvement fund application details being retained in an RDS NW database.

-RDS NW will use the information provided to conduct its own evaluation of the public involvement fund, findings from which will be submitted as evidence to the funding body, The National Institute for Health Research (NIHR).
+RDS NW will use the information provided to conduct its own evaluation of the public involvement fund, findings from which will be submitted as evidence to the funding body, The National Institute for Health and Care Research (NIHR).